 - Open the Translation Basket tab to check what you’ve included in the project and give the batch a name.
 WPML will suggest a deadline, but the BLEND system will assign its own deadline based on the project size, so you can delete the date in this section.

 - BLEND will be the default translator, so all you need to do is select a translation specialty before sending your text off to be localized.

-- When the translation is ready, the translated files will be sent automatically to WordPress or you can get them manually in the WordPress admin panel.
+- When the translation is ready, the translated website content will be sent automatically to WordPress or you can get them manually in the WordPress admin panel.
 Choose which option you prefer by opening Settings in WPML and choosing the Translation Pickup Mode.

 How it Works: TMGMT – Drupal Translation Integration

 - Open up your BLEND account and make sure you have enough credits for a new project.

 - On Drupal, install TMGMT and the BLEND plugin.
 Connect the accounts by clicking on Configuration, then Translation Management, then Translators, then choosing BLEND.
 Then click Edit.

 - The BLEND plugin settings will ask you for your API keys.
 Get the public and secret API keys from the BLEND control panel, and click to save.